Skip to content

 Winding your automatic watch

-– Your watch winds automatically thanks to your movements when you wear it on your wrist.
+– Your watch winds itself automatically thanks to your movements when you wear it on your wrist.

-– On average, 8 hours of wear is enough to guarantee autonomy of around 24 hours.
+– On average, 8 hours of wear is sufficient to guarantee a battery life of approximately 24 hours.

-– If your physical activity is reduced or if the watch is rarely worn, automatic winding may be insufficient.
+– If your physical activity is reduced or if the watch is not worn much, the automatic winding may be insufficient.

-– In this case, manual winding may be necessary to restart the mechanism correctly.
+– In that case, a manual rewinding may prove necessary to properly restart the mechanism.

-– If your watch stops for no apparent reason, wind it completely manually and then set the various functions.
+– If your watch stops for no apparent reason, perform a complete manual winding and then adjust the various functions.

 MAKE THE DATE CHANGE